-In Mindy words, the deeper you go into their emotions with your headline, the more they’ll read and the more they’ll come back.
+In Mindy words, the deeper you touch their emotions with your headline, the more they’ll read and the more they’ll come back.
 Headlines with a high EMV gather and keep readers by inspiring them to action.

-You have 20 words or less to accomplish this.
+You have twenty words or less to accomplish this.

-When I first started blogging, I slapped titles on.
+When I first started blogging, I slapped headlines on.
 I worked for a county newspaper early in my writing life, so it was about facts.
-When I tried to be creative and funny, I realized that later on, I didn’t even know what a post was about by the headline.
+If I tried to be creative and funny, later on I didn’t even know what a post was about by the headline.

 A statistic from a professional blogger, that I can’t find now, of course, showed he spends more time writing his headline than his blog post.

-I wasn’t convinced until I caught myself skimming through the reader of Blogs I Follow awhile back.
-I judged each blog by the headline, not the content.
-I wouldn’t even read the first paragraph if I didn’t think the headline proved it would be worth my time.
+I wasn’t convinced until I was skimming through the list of Blogs I Follow .
+Each blog was judged by the headline, not the content.
+I wouldn’t even read the first paragraph if I didn’t think the headline proved it worth my time.
 Hey, I’m busy, like the rest of you.

-Our headlines need to convince people to relax, grab a cup of coffee, and read what we have to say.
+Our headlines should convince people to relax, grab a cup of coffee, and read what we have to say.